 Small Glass Storage or Blending Bottles:

-1/24 oz., 1/8 oz., or 1/4 oz. bottles work well for small batch blending.
-Find glass bottles in our shop.
+Glass bottles in sizes 1/24 oz., 1/8 oz., or 1/4 oz. work well for small batch blending, as the glass won't react with these volatile oils.

 Perfume Blotters or Cotton Balls: